How to Convert a Van into a Camper

 I was careful to not place any denim insulation where it would interfere with the mechanical workings of the door.

 I used an 1/8 inch thick, flexible, 4 x 8 sheets of white recycled plastic that I got at Loews.
 They are moisture resistance, cut with scissors or a utility knife, clean very easily, and are non-toxic.

-The flexibility had the advantage that you could easily shape then to the contours of the van.
-The dis-advantage was that it was difficult to handle them alone, especially on the ceiling.
+The flexibility had the advantage that you could easily shape them to the contours of the van.
+The disadvantage was that it was difficult to handle them alone, especially on the ceiling.
 My son gave me a hand with that.